osmcode/osmcode.github.io/_osmium_concepts/03_files.md

 * The OSM API uses the XML format, so if you interact with that API, you'll want to use XML.
 Also OSM change files only come in XML format, so most software can only use them in that format.
-* O5M files are about the same size as PBF files, but they are slower to read than PBF, because they can only be read in a single thread.
+* O5M files are about the same size as PBF files or slightly larger, but they are slower to read than PBF, because they can only be read in a single thread.
+  (If you have multiple CPUs.)
 * OPL files are reasonably fast to read or write, but they are much bigger than files in one of the binary formats.
 You can use compression, but that makes reading and writing slower and you loose the advantage that you can easily read the contents.
 Use OPL if you want to filter or manipulate the OSM data with scripting languages or command line tools.
 * The debug format is nice for a quick glance at the contents of a file.

+## URLs

+If a file name looks like a URL (i.e. if it starts with `http:` or `https:`), Osmium will fork and execute `curl` to get the file for you.
+This happens transparently and will work for all programs using Osmium.

+On Windows this feature is not available.
+You need to have [curl](https://curl.haxx.se/) installed on your system.

+Note that if there is an error during download, Osmium might not be able to detect it.
+So use caution if you use this feature.

 ## Seeing what's in an OSM file